The-Best-Codes/mastra-customer-refund-agent/README.md

 # Customer Support Resolution & Refund Agent

 A [Mastra](https://mastra.ai) template for a customer support agent that resolves real support cases — but keeps every transactional action (refunds, credits) under human control.
+Built with [Mastra](https://mastra.ai).

 **Flow:** ingest a message → classify intent/urgency → retrieve grounding policy → inspect the order/subscription → draft a grounded response → request human approval for any refund → execute or escalate.

+## Why we built this

+Support automation is one of the most requested agent use cases, and also one of the easiest to get wrong: the moment an agent can autonomously issue a refund, a hallucinated policy claim or a misread order stops being an annoyance and starts being money out the door.
+Most "AI support agent" demos either stay safely read-only (answer questions, no actions) or quietly skip the hard part (assume the refund tool is safe to call).

+This template shows the middle path: let the agent do the actual work — classify, retrieve policy, look up the order, draft a response, decide whether a refund is warranted — but put a real approval boundary in front of the one action that moves money, using Mastra's workflow `suspend()`/`resume()` rather than a prompt instruction telling the model to "ask first."
+It also extends the patterns from Mastra's knowledge-base templates (`template-company-knowledge`, `template-chat-with-pdf`) and channel templates (`template-slack-agent`) into a complete case-resolution system: ingestion, RAG grounding, multi-agent triage/drafting, and a human-in-the-loop transactional step, end to end.

+## Features

 - **`triageAgent` / `responseAgent` / `supportSupervisorAgent`** — a supervisor with two specialist agents (structured-output classification, and grounded drafting + refund recommendation).
 - **`resolveSupportCaseWorkflow`** — the resolution pipeline.
 It suspends with `suspend()` at the approval step and only resumes once a human approves or rejects the recommended refund.